IBM-Cloud/logistics-wizard-erp/README-BASIC.md

 # Basic configuration with the Logistics Wizard ERP simulator

-The simulator runs as a Cloud Foundry app in Bluemix.
+In the basic configuration, the simulator runs as a Cloud Foundry app in Bluemix.

-It is recommended that you create a dedicated space in Bluemix to the Logistics Wizard app.
-This way you have a simple way to view all the runtimes and services involved in the app.

 ![Architecture](http://g.gravizo.com/g?
   digraph G {